Use Delta ‘Pay with Miles’ to Book Cheap Flights with SkyMiles

 Delta SkyMiles are truly a mixed bag.
-There are some great ways to use them, like the frequent SkyMiles flash sales.
-And there are some horrible ways to use them, like using them to upgrade to Comfort Plus or first class.
+There are some great ways to use them, like the frequent SkyMiles flash sales we post here and via our Thrifty Traveler Premium service.
+And then there are some not so great ways to use them, like exorbitantly expensive flights or using them to upgrade to Comfort Plus or First Class.
 It can be tough to understand what’s what with Delta SkyMiles.

 What Is Delta Pay With Miles?

 Delta’s website spells it all out.
 Pay with Miles is an exclusive benefit card members who have the co-branded Gold, Platinum or Delta Reserve Credit Card from American Express.
 And starting on Jan.
 30, 2020, even the no annual fee Delta Blue SkyMiles card will have access to the Pay with Miles feature.

 This benefit allows card members to use their SkyMiles at a rate of one cent each to discount the cash rate of a Delta ticket.
 Regardless of the ticket price, cardholders can reduce the cost of their ticket by $50 for every 5,000 SkyMiles you elect to use.
 And because of this, you must have a minimum of 5,000 SkyMiles in your account to take advantage of the feature.